tsetoung/leadership-n-business-e-conf/README.md

 # leadership-n-business-e-conf

-This presentation will attempt to relate leadership learned in the US Army and how it can help you in business(as a employee or entrepreneur).
+This presentation will attempt to relate leadership learned in the US Army and how it can help you in business(as a employee, manager or entrepreneur).

 Learning Objectives:
 1. Selfless Service